Lincoln police officer shot trying to arrest 17-year-old

 LINCOLN, Neb.
-(AP) - A Lincoln police officer was shot Wednesday while attempting to arrest a 17-year-old in connection with a homicide earlier this year, officials said.
+(AP) - A Lincoln police officer was in critical condition Wednesday after he was shot while attempting to arrest a 17-year-old in connection with a homicide earlier this year, officials said.

 Police said they arrested two suspects shortly after the shooting, and identified the 17-year-old as Felipe Vazquez.
-The officer’s condition wasn’t immediately released.

-Lincoln police said the officer was shot while trying to execute an arrest warrant for Vazquez on a second-degree assault charge tied to the March stabbing death of 36-year-old Edward Varejcka.
-Authorities said they have tied at least three people to his death.
+Lincoln police said the officer was shot around 11:30 a.m. while trying to execute an arrest warrant for Vazquez on a second-degree assault charge tied to the March stabbing death of 36-year-old Edward Varejcka.
+Authorities said they have tied at least three people to Varejcka’s death.

+The officer who was shot, a 23-year veteran, underwent surgery Wednesday afternoon.
+Police didn’t immediately identify him.

 Vazquez remained at large for nearly two hours after the officer was shot shortly before noon, but he and one other unidentified subject were in police custody around 1:45 p.m.
 No other injuries were reported.